jon-ruiz/disaster/README.md

 #### Testing Data
 Numerous previous studies have catalogued disaster-related tweets and have used natural language processing techniques to identify relevant tweets include such methods as keyword and hashtag searches and geolocation.
 We found two sources of human-labeled tweets from previous studies:

--- a.
+  a.
 The first source consists of 9,465 tweets from "CrisisMMD: Multimodal Twitter Datasets from Natural Disasters<sup>1</sup>.
 Although other events were included in the source, we decided only to use tweets related to Hurricanes that affected the U.S. These included three events: Hurricane Irma (tweets dated circa Sept.
 2017), Hurricane Harvey (tweets dated circa Aug. to Sept.
 2017), and Hurricane Maria (tweets dated circa Sept. to Nov.
 2017).
 Although this source provided a large number of human-labeled tweets, the authors of the original study selected only tweets that contained at least one image.
 These tweets were labeled as informative or not-informative based on whether a given tweet provided information for humanitarian aid purposes.
 The informative tweets were further classified as Infrastructure and utility damage, Individuals affected, Injured or dead people, Vehicle damage, Missing or found people, or other.

--- b.
+  b.
 An additional 3,121 tweets were taken from "Practical Extraction of Disaster-Relevant Information from Social Media"<sup>2</sup>, which included tweets related to the Joplin Tornado (tweets dated circa May 2011) and Hurrican Sandy (tweets dated circa Oct.
 2012).
 These tweets were labeled as either Personal (if a message was only of interest to its author and her immediate circle of family/friends and does not convey anything useful), Informative (if the message was of interest to other people beyond the author’s immediate circle), or Other (if the message was not related to the disaster).
 The informative tweets were further classified as Casualties and damage, Caution and advice, Information Source, Donations of money, goods or services, People missing, found or seen, or unknown.
 (Note that this classification differs from the one used in the previous study.)

-The original study's description of the categories is as follows:
+The source's description of the categories is as follows:

 | Tweet Class | Description |
 | --- | --- |